-Alexandre Achour is a second-generation immigrant Algerian Jew, born in France in 1982.
+Alexandre Achour is an Arab-Jew from Algeria, born in France in 1982.
 He grew up in France and Spain, studied in the UK and Germany and he now lives in Berlin.
 He works as a choreographer and performer in the field of contemporary arts, disability arts and art education.

 As a choreographer he has developed his work in different collaborative settings both for theatre and exhibition spaces.
 With non-disabled artist Saša Asentić he co-directs work that toured in Germany, Japan, Serbia, Romania and France.
 In collaboration with non-disabled Chinese artist Guo Rui he works in Macao and China, and with disabled artists Natalija Vladisavljević and Dalibor Šandor he collaborated in Serbia.